 Scientists Determine Value of Habitat’s Ability to Remove Nitrogen

-Using the common regionally derived dollar value for a standard price for the removal of nitrogen from the environment, NCCOS Ecological Effects of Sea Level Rise Program-sponsored scientists from the University of North Carolina found that habitats such as submerged aquatic vegetation and oyster reefs provide about $3,000 per acre per year in nitrogen removal services while wetlands provide about $2,500 per acre per year.
+Using the common regionally derived dollar value for a standard price for the removal of nitrogen from the environment, University of North Carolina scientists sponsored by the NCCOS Ecological Effects of Sea Level Rise Program found that habitats such as submerged aquatic vegetation and oyster reefs provide about $3,000 per acre per year in nitrogen †removal services while wetlands provide about $2,500 per acre per year.